crisperdue/prooftoys-site/content/inference.md

 using the tautology (equation!) `(T ⇒ a) ≡ a`.

-### Modus Ponens under assumptions
+### Forward reasoning with assumptions

-Here we are given:
+In a similar way, if we know that:

 {{% preblock %}}
 (1) A ⇒ B
 (2) B ⇒ C
 {{% /preblock %}}

-and will prove that
+we can prove that

 {{% preblock %}}
 A ⇒ C
 {{% /preblock %}}

-We can proceed as follows:
+The inference goes like this:

 | Step | Replace | Using |
 | ---- | ------- | ----- |